Cheeun/FDSR-test/README.md

 # FDSR-test
 test version for FDSR
-for searched small edsr in x4
+for searched small edsr in x4 and x2

 ## Dependencies
 * Python 3.6